 Suzanne (Sue) Moore was born January 16, 1934 in Burlington, VT to M. Teresa (McDonald) Moore and Earl George Moore.
 Sue is an only child.
 She graduated from Mt.
 St. Mary’s Academy High School in Burlington in 1951.

-Before entering Maryknoll in 1955 from Burlington, VT, Suzanne had earned a degree in history from Trinity College in Burlington.
-After earning her masters degree in social work from Fordham University, Sister Sue was a Social Worker for the Archdiocese of San Francisco.
-For eleven years she was Administrator of the Elizabeth Lund Home, a private, non-sectarian agency to care for unmarried mothers and adolescent girls unable to live with family, in her hometown of Burlington.
+Before entering the Maryknoll Sisters in 1955 from Burlington, Suzanne had earned a Bachelor of History degree from Trinity College in Burlington.
+After earning her Master’s degree in Social Work, Casework-Group work from Fordham University, NY, in 1960 Sister Sue was assigned to California as a Social Worker for the Archdiocese of San Francisco.
+From 1971 – ‘84 she was Administrator of the Elizabeth Lund Home in her hometown of Burlington, a private, non-sectarian agency to care for unwed mothers and adolescent girls unable to live with family.

-Sister Sue served the Congregation on the interim leadership team (1969-1971); as vice-president (1985-1991); and as Congregational personnel director.
-She has traveled to our Maryknoll missions around the world.
+Sister Sue served the Congregation on the ‘interim leadership team’ (1969-1971); as vice-president (1985-1991); and as Congregational personnel director.
+A result of those positions was that she had traveled to many of our Maryknoll missions around the world.

-For six years, Sister Sue’s summer home was often a tent in a state park, working with migrants from Texas to Michigan while helping children access schools and social services as a staff member of Communities in Schools, a national organization helping children who were at risk of dropping out of school.
+For six years, while serving as a social worker in McAllen, TX, Sister Sue’s summer home was often a tent in a state park, as she followed and worked with migrants who moved and worked from Texas to Michigan.
+She also helped children access schools and social services as a staff member of Communities in Schools, a national organization assisting children who were at risk of dropping out of school.

 Sister Sue also met with groups of Hispanic women, members of the Diocesan Faith Formation Team, who gave retreats to women.
 She also was a participant in a Basic Christian Community with Scripture sharing.